van-sprundel/personal-blog/content/posts/can-we-stop-with-the-hard-requirements.md

 tags = ["hiring", "product managers", "hell"]
 +++

-We shouldn't be putting hard requirements on job posts to wipe out job application.
+We shouldn't be putting hard requirements on job posts to wipe out job applications.
 Just like we need a judge to check each court case.
 We're humans, and every case is different.

 I totally get having requirements, but you cannot infer from a resume whether you would fit these requirements.
 3+ YOE don't mean shit when your experience was working _alongside_ a technology.